serafinski/LangGraph-Compare/docs/getting_started.rst

 Exporting SQLite to JSON's
 ==========================
-After running graph multiple times we need to retrieve the data from the SQLite database.
+After running graph multiple times, we need to retrieve the data from the SQLite database.

-For this I've created a function :func:`langgraph_log_parser.sql_to_jsons.export_sqlite_to_jsons` that retrieves data from the database and deserializes it from :code:`msgpack`.
+For this, I've created a function :func:`langgraph_log_parser.sql_to_jsons.export_sqlite_to_jsons` that retrieves data from the database and deserializes it from :code:`msgpack`.

 Post deserialization - function saves every single thread to a separate :code:`json` file.